Joyce Jimenez

-Joyce Herrín Reintegrado-Egbalic, popularly known by her screen name Joyce Jimenez (born March 21, 1978) is an American-born former Filipino actress.
+Joyce Herrin Reintegrado-Egbalic (born March 21, 1978), popularly known by her screen name Joyce Jimenez is an American-born Filipino former actress.

-In the early 2000s, Joyce Jimenez was titled "Pantasya ng Bayan" (The nation's fantasy) after doing sexy films that did well at the box office under VIVA Films she worked with serious actors such as Richard Gomez, Albert Martinez and Jomari Yllana, later on in romantic comedies with Piolo Pascual and Diether Ocampo under Regal Films.
+In the early 2000s, Joyce Jimenez was dubbed "Pantasya ng Bayan" (The nation's fantasy) after doing sexploitation films that did well at the box office under Viva Films, when she worked with serious actors such as Richard Gomez, Albert Martinez and Jomari Yllana, later on in romantic comedies with Piolo Pascual and Diether Ocampo under Regal Films.
 In 2003, she was cast in Pinay Pie with Ai-Ai delas Alas and Assunta De Rossi under Star Cinema on her second film with Jose Javier Reyes after her pairing with Aga Muhlach in Narinig Mo Na Ba ang L8est?.

 After her retirement in film and her regular television work for GMA Network at the time, she decided to go back to Los Angeles after marrying and starting a family.
 Her Ever Bilena brand Private Joyce disbanded in 2006.